DecipherOne/PillarKata/README.md

 # PillarKata
-An exercise to demonstrate practical knowledge.
+An exercise to demonstrate practical knowledge, and use of TDD.
+Thanks for the consideration!